 The measured temperature can be offset adjusted in order to compensate for cable resistance or a not-optimum place for the temperature sensor.
 The adjusted temperature can be seen in "Raw input overview" and "Input overview".

 Common controller > System > Sensor offset

-Sensor 1 (temperature sensor) Circuit Setting range Factory setting offset value:
+Sensor 1 (temperature sensor) Circuit Setting range Factory setting value: Negative offset value: The temperature value is decreased

 Setting the offset of the measured temperature.